Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## General Protocol Requirements ## {#general_Protocol_Requirements_p1}

-     1. The live encoder or ingest source SHOULD start by sending an HTTP POST request with an empty "body" (zero content length) by using the POSTURL This can help the live encoder or media ingest source to quickly detect whether the live ingest publishing point is valid,
+     1. The live encoder or ingest source SHOULD start by sending an HTTP POST request with the init segment by using the POSTURL
+        This can help the live encoder or media ingest source to quickly detect whether the live ingest publishing point is valid,